What Is A Bounce Rate: How Important Is It?

 - They just need to take the next step

 The next step is a clear call to action.
 Having a clear call to action means the visitor knows at a glance what their next step should be and where it is on the page.
-Making it easy and not asking for too much information will definitely work in your favour.
+Making it easy and not asking for too much information will definitely work in your favor.
 Even asking for full name, phone number and email can result in a bounce or maybe even a false lead.
 A simple widget connected to their email account is a one-click verified lead that most people accept and is an easy, unobtrusive way to capture them.

 If the visitor is not convinced that the site is credible, reliable and safe for any reason, they will bounce from the page within the first few seconds after arriving.